lukasz-pekala/my-pilot/README.md

 # mypilot README

-This is the README for your extension "mypilot".
-After writing up a brief description, we recommend including the following sections.
+This is the README for your extension "mypilot", an AI assistant extension that integrates with locally running Ollama models.

 ## Features